-Students will be required to earn a 70% or better to progress to the next level of mathematics.
-If students earn lower than a 70%, they will be required to show proficiency by taking (1) an approved summer school course, (2) an approved online course, (3) an equivalent community college course, or (4) a public-school summer course.
-If students do not earn a 70% or better in the first semester of an Advanced or AP class, they will be moved to the regular class at the semester; for students who do not earn a 70% or better in the first semester of a regular core class, they may be required to drop the class or take the associated lab course concurrently with the class.
+Students will be required to earn 70% or better to progress to the next level of mathematics.
+If students earn less than 70%, they will be required to show proficiency by taking (1) an approved summer school course, (2) an approved online course, (3) an equivalent community college course, or (4) a public school summer course.
+If students do not earn 70% or better in the first semester of an Advanced or AP class, they will be moved to the regular class at the semester; for students who do not earn 70% or better in the first semester of a regular core class, they may be required to drop the class or take the associated lab course concurrently with the class.
 A TI-84 + CE graphing calculator is required for all math courses at Wheaton Academy.

 Students must take six semesters of mathematics, two of which must be Geometry (not including lab courses).
 Students are placed in math courses based on their performance on placement exams and/or their performance in prerequisite classes.
+All Math courses are full-year math courses.

 Sequence of Courses by Group Open to Grades

 Foundations of Algebra 9, 10

-Algebra I 9, 10
+Foundations of Algebra Algebra I Foundations of Geometry with Statistics Geometry with Statistics 9, 10, 11

-Algebra I (Adv) 9.
-10

-Foundations of Geometry with Statistics
+Foundations of Geometry with Statistics 10, 11, 12

-Geometry with Statistics
+Geometry with Statistics 9, 10, 11, 12

-Geometry with Statistics (Adv)
+Geometry with Statistics (Adv) 9, 10, 11, 12

-College Algebra (Adv)
+College Algebra (Adv) 9, 10, 11, 12

-Algebra II
+Algebra II 9, 10, 11, 12

-Intermediate Algebra 11, 12
+Ceometry with Statistics (Adv) College Algebra (Adv) Algebra II Intermediate Algebra Precalculus (Pog/Adv).
+11, 12

-Precalculus (Reg/Adv)
+Precalculus (Reg/Adv) 9, 10, 11, 12

-Calculus
+Calculus 10, 11, 12

-AP Calculus AB
+Calculus AP Calculus AB 10, 11, 12

-AP Calculus BC 10, 11, 12
+AP Calculus BC Statistics and Data Science 10, 11, 12

-Statistics and Data Science
+Statistics and Data Science 11, 12

 AP Statistics 10, 11, 12

-Capstone Course
+Capstone Course 12

-Elective Courses Algebra Lab Open to Grades
+Elective Courses Open to Grades

+Algebra Lab 9, 10, 11

 Meets requirement for number of math semesters.